SmithWebDev/5241-test-setup/README.md

 *Expectations*
 - Expect blog entry title and body to be present

-### **Editing/ Updating articles feature test**
+### **Editing/ Updating blog entry feature test**
 - Create branch
-- Select article to display
+- Select blog entry to display

-- Input Updated Article Information
+- Input Updated Blog Entry Information

 *Expectations*
-- Expect updated article title and body to be present
+- Expect updated blog entry title and body to be present

+### **Deleting blog entry feature test**
+- Create branch
+- Select an blog entry to display

+- Create delete button for blog entry removal

+*Expectations*
+- Expect blog entry to be removed
+- Expect message stating that the blog entry has been removed